$300 million Puerto Rico power deal now under government review

 But some on Capitol Hill are concerned that Whitefish may have stood out for another reason.

-The tiny utility company is based in Whitefish, Montana, which also happens to be the hometown of Interior Secretary Ryan Zinke.
+The tiny utility company is based in Whitefish, Montana, which also happens to be Zinke's hometown.

 Both Zinke and Whitefish CEO Andy Techmanski acknowledge knowing one another.
 Zinke's office described Whitefish as a "small town" with a population of roughly 6,000 people.
 One of the secretary's sons "joined a friend who worked a summer job at one their [Whitefish's] construction sites."